mmoonly/DevOpsDiploma/README.md

 The project deploys a Java application across three servers:
 - **Jenkins Server** (`192.168.100.15`): Hosts Jenkins for CI/CD, building and deploying the application.
 - **App Server** (`192.168.100.13`): Runs the Java application in a Docker container.
-- **Monitoring and Logging Server** (`192.168.100.14`): Hosts Prometheus, Grafana, Alertmanager, and the ELK Stack for monitoring and logging.
+- **Monitoring and Logging Server** (`192.168.100.14`): Hosts Prometheus, Grafana, Alertmanager for metrics and alerting, and the ELK Stack for log collection and visualization.

 **Workflow**:
-1. Jenkins polls the repository every minute, builds the Java application, runs tests, and pushes a Docker image to Docker Hub.
+1. Jenkins polls the repository every 2 minutes, builds the Java application, runs tests, and pushes a Docker image to Docker Hub.
 2. The application is deployed to the app server.
 3. Filebeat collects logs from `/var/log` and sends them to Logstash, which processes and forwards them to Elasticsearch.
 4. Kibana visualizes logs from Elasticsearch.